anastasia-fon/camp-project/README.md

-# saritasa-frontend-boilerplate-camp
+# camp-project

-Monorepo with Angular, React, Vanilla TS boilerplates for JS camp.
+Monorepo with Angular, React and Vanilla TS for JS camp.
 Created with [Nx](https://nx.dev/).
-Update project name and description, when you start working on your own project.

 ## Installation

 `npm install` to install all required dependencies.